 Custom 404

-If you want to dynamically control the content of the 404 page, for example, returning JSON data {"code":"404", "msg":"404 not found"} for AJAX requests, and serving the template from app/view/404.html for page requests, please refer to the following example.
+If you want to dynamically control the 404 content, for example, return JSON data {"code:"404", "msg":"404 not found"} for AJAX requests and return the app/view/404.html template for page requests, please refer to the following example.

 Create the file app/view/404.html